chriswoodle/secure-locker-hackfsu2017/Readme.md

 # About

 This is an electronic locker meant to store secure items, sucha as firearms and ammunition.
 The locker operates using facial recognition, which is activated by a touch sensitive handle that uses a capacitive sensor.
-Submitted to HackFSU 2018.
+Code developed and submitted at HackFSU 2018.

 # Team and contributers